Ranit32/Stress-Management/README.md

 Author

-This notebook was created by [Your Name].
+This notebook was created by Ranit Pal.
 Feel free to contribute or raise issues for improvements.